In a Nutshell

 Credit card companies charge interest according to a card’s annual percentage rates.
 There are several different types of interest rates that you may be charged by your credit card company.

-The purchase APR is the rate of interest the credit card company charges on purchases you make with the card if you carry a balance on the card, which is what it’s called when you don’t pay off your balance on your monthly statement and roll it over onto the next month’s bill.
+The purchase APR is the rate of interest the credit card company charges on purchases you make with the card if you carry a balance on the card.
+A balance is what it’s called when you don’t pay off your monthly statement and instead roll some or all of it over onto the next month’s bill.

-But some credit cards come with purchase APR promotions that offer an introductory purchase APR or low interest rate on new purchases made with the card for a set amount of time.
+But some credit cards come with purchase APR promotions that offer an introductory purchase APR on new purchases made with the card for a set amount of time.
 You may see intro APRs for purchases that last anywhere from just a few months to 21 months or more.
+This means that during the intro purchase APR time frame, if you carry a balance, you won’t accrue interest.
+But a purchase APR offer doesn’t apply to balance transfers — and though you won’t be charged interest, you should make sure to pay at least the minimum balance each month to avoid late fees or other repercussions.

 If you’re considering an introductory purchase APR offer, you may be able to pay off new purchases at a lower interest rate — sometimes even as little as 0% APR.
 Once the promotional time frame ends, the regular purchase APR will take effect.
 This is usually a higher interest rate that you’ll begin paying on both new purchases and existing purchases that you haven’t paid off before the intro period ended.

-You should see your card’s APRs listed in a table as part of the details of that credit card’s terms and conditions.
-Each APR, like those for balance transfers, cash advances and purchases, should also be identified clearly in that section of information.
+You should be able to see your card’s APR listed in the terms and conditions of your credit card — it’s typically listed in a table along with the other APRs on your card.
+Each APR, like those for balance transfers, cash advances and purchases, should also be identified clearly in that section.

 Things to know about purchase APRs